The intrinsic method in any three-dimensional space

 – I have explored in which way the results which have been obtained with the extrinsic method can be related to the ones of the intrinsic method when the dimension of the space is greater than three (D > 3).

-My hope is to have been able to convince the readers that that method can have some advantages in physics.
+My long-range purpose is to convince the readers that that method can have some advantages in physics.